KevinAst/action-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   generateActions(actionGenesis) ⇒ [`ActionStruct`](#ActionStruct)</h5>
-A higher-order function that mirrors the supplied actionGenesisstructure, returning an ActionStruct, injecting machine-generatedaction creators that are decorated with their coresponding actiontypes.?? test link: [root](#generateActions.root)
+A higher-order function that mirrors the supplied{{book.api.actionGenesis}} structure, returning an{{book.api.ActionStruct}}, injecting generated action creators thatare decorated with their coresponding action types.
+The {{book.guide.formalTypes}} discusion has a diagram that shedslight on this process.

 | Param | Type | Description |
 | --- | --- | --- |
 | actionGenesis | [`ActionGenesis`](#ActionGenesis) | an "organizational" JSON structure that defines one or more action creators, with implicitly defined action types (gleaned from the structure itself). |

-**Returns**: [`ActionStruct`](#ActionStruct) - an action structure (a mirror ofactionGenesis), with machine-generated action creators that aredecorated with their cooresponding action types.
+**Returns**: [`ActionStruct`](#ActionStruct) - an action structure (a mirror of{{book.api.actionGenesis}}), with generated action creators thatare decorated with their cooresponding action types.

 <br/><br/><br/>